Monday, August 29, 2011

 Apply the mod podge to the tip of the shoe.
 Make sure you use a good amount:

-(I used shoes with pleats, so mine will be a bit wrinkled.
-I would recommend using shoes without pleats for this project)
+I would recommend using shoes without pleats for this project.

-After you are done pulling the fabric tight and smoothing it all the way to heel you will mod podge the back of the shoe:
+After you're done with the sides, begin to mod podge the back of the shoe:

 It should look something like this:

-Once you cut the slits, Mod Podge the inside of the shoe where the slits will sit and the slits.
-Then, glue them down into the shoe.
+Mod Podge the inside of the shoe where the slits will sit and glue the slits themselves.

 It should look like this: